-In addition to the above, some or all of the following information, appears in italic type at the end of affected course descriptions:
+Some or all of the following information, appears at the end of affected course descriptions:

 - Special grading situations (i.e., Pass/No Pass grading).
-For example, see BCC 125 on page 77; and - Modular courses, which do not meet for an entire semester, indicate their duration (i.e., a five-week course).
-For example, see PED 115 on page 101 - Various prerequisites as shown below:
+For example, see RSP 107 on page 134; and - Modular courses, which do not meet for an entire semester, indicate their duration (i.e., a five-week course).
+For example, see HSP 108 on page 122 - Various prerequisites as shown below:

 Skills Prerequisite: a skill level that must be attained BEFORE enrolling in the course that lists the skills prerequisite.
 This may be accomplished by (1) successfully completing the listed course, or (2) demonstrating competency on BCC's Learning Skills Assessment at a level higher than the skill level listed.
-For example, AHS 121 (see in next column) lists ENG 020 and ENG 060 as a skills prerequisite.
+For example, AHS 129 (see next page) lists ENG 020 and ENG 060 as a skills prerequisite.
 Therefore, a student must either success-fully complete ENG 020 and ENG 060 before enrolling in AHS 121, or demonstrate the required English competency on the Learning Skills Assessment.

 Prerequisite: a course that must be successfully completed BEFORE enrolling in the course that lists the prerequisite.
-For example, BUS 206 (see page ??) lists a prerequisite of BUS 107 or higher.
+For example, BUS 206 (see page 106) lists a prerequisite of BUS 107 or higher.
 Therefore, a student must successfully complete BUS 107 or higher before taking BUS 206.

-Corequisite: a course that must be taken at the SAME TIME as the course that lists the Corequisite.
-For example, ECE 124 (see page 82) lists a Corequisite of ECE 123.
+Co-requisite: a course that must be taken at the SAME TIME as the course that lists the Co-requisite.
+For example, ECE 124 (see page 109) lists a Co-requisite of ECE 123.
 Therefore, a student should be enrolled in ECE 123 and ECE 124 during the same semester.

 Recommendation: suggestions made by the faculty.
-For example, AHS 150 (see this page) lists high school or college biology as a recommendation.
+For example, AHS 150 (see next page) lists high school or college biology as a recommendation.
 Therefore, although not mandatory, it is in the best interest of the student to have completed a high school or college biology course before enrolling in AHS 150.